Projective special linear groups $PSL_4(q)$ are determined by the set of their character degrees: Statement of the result

 \section{Statement of the result}

 Let $G$ be a finite group and let $\cd(G)$ denote the set of its irreducible complex character degrees.
 In general, the character degree set $\cd(G)$ does not completely determine the structure of $G$.
 It is possible for non-isomorphic groups to have the same set of character degrees.
 For example, the non-isomorphic groups $D_8$ and $Q_8$ not only have the same set of character degrees, but also share the same character table.
-The character degree set also cannot be used to distinguish between solvable and nilpotent groups.
-For example, if $G$ is either $Q_8$ or $S_3$, then $\text{cd}(G)=\{1,2\}$.
+The character degree set also cannot be used to distinguish between solvable and nilpotent groups, as $\text{cd}(Q_8)=\cd(S_3)=\{1,2\}$.
 However, Huppert conjectured in the late 1990s that the nonabelian simple groups are essentially determined by the set of their character degrees.
 More explicitly, he proposed in~\cite{Huppert1} that \begin{quote} \emph{if $G$ is a finite group and $H$ a finite nonabelian simple group such that the sets of character degrees of $G$ and $H$ are the same, then $G \cong H \times A$, where $A$ is an abelian group.}\end{quote} As abelian groups have only the trivial character degree and the character degrees of $H \times A$ are the products of the character degrees of $H$ and those of $A$, this result is the best possible.
 The hypothesis that $H$ is a nonabelian simple group is critical.
-There cannot be a corresponding result for solvable groups.
-For example, if we consider the solvable group $Q_8$, then $\text{cd}(Q_8)=\text{cd}(S_3)$ but $Q_8 \ncong S_3 \times A$ for any abelian group $A$.
+There cannot be a corresponding result for solvable groups since $Q_8 \ncong S_3 \times A$ for any abelian group $A$.

-To give some evidence, Huppert verified the conjecture on a case-by-case basis for many nonabelian simple groups, including the Suzuki groups, many of the sporadic simple groups, and a few of the simple groups of Lie type (cf.~\cite{Huppert1}).
-There has been much recent work in verifying the conjecture for simple groups of Lie type (cf.~\cite{Huppert1,Huppert2,TV1,HW1,Wakefield1,Wakefield2,Wakefield3,Wakefield4} and \cite{Moori,HW2}).
-In particular, the conjecture has been verified for all simple groups of Lie type of Lie rank at most $2.$
+To give some evidence, Huppert verified the conjecture on a case-by-case basis for many nonabelian simple groups, including the Suzuki groups, many of the sporadic simple groups, and a few of the simple groups of Lie type, cf.~\cite{Huppert1}.
+There has been much recent work in verifying the conjecture for simple groups of Lie type, cf.~\cite{Huppert1,Huppert2,TV1,HW1,Wakefield1,Wakefield3}.
+In particular, the conjecture has been verified for all simple groups of Lie type of rank at most two.